 Sauze’s slopes – even in high season – are never impossibly over-crowded.
 You’ll queue for a maximum of ten minutes at the hub access points, but will then find yourself on blissfully empty slopes once you are the out of the main ski resort and headed towards the smaller and lesser-known villages.
-Everything is good value for money here, too.
+Everything is good value for money here, too: including the price of a package-holiday in a three-star hotel: under £700pp full-board, including flights and transfers for a mid-January week.
 If you’re after lots of intermediate skiing, good food and a laid-back unsophisticated atmosphere, this could be the place for you.

-Over the last ten years the fashion at the top end of the chalet market has been for a rough-hewn and reconditioned look.
-People want their mega-properties to seem ancient, and many an Alpine (and Balkan) barn has bitten the dust to provide the requisite timbers.
+For the last fifteen-odd years, the fashion at the top end of the chalet market has been for a rough-hewn and reconditioned look.
+People want their mega-properties to seem ancient, and many an Alpine (and Balkan) barn has bitten the dust to provide the timbers.

 But you don’t have to be a gazillionaire to enjoy this kind of environment.
 Just check into Alpbach for a week and it comes as standard.
 Clustered around its church, the whole village is a delicious muddle of pitched roofs and creaking wooden balconies, and has in the past been voted the prettiest in Austria.
 On Sundays, the locals still go to church in their Lederhosen.
 After a week here, you’ll probably feel like joining them.

-4. Madesimo, Italy – Top-quality piste skiing and some great restaurants
+8. Madesimo, Italy: top-quality piste skiing and restaurants

 The village has a good range of restaurants, cafes, pizzerias, bars and shopping opportunities.
 So if you’re after a smooth, sybaritic experience, which won’t break bank – put it high on your hit list.

-8. Monterosa, Italy – In a good winter it’s home to some of the best off-piste in the Alps
+9. Monterosa, Italy: in a good winter it’s home to superb off-piste skiing

 Monterosa is the name given to the three-valley lift system, which links the resorts of Champoluc, Gressoney and Alagna above the Aosta Valley.
 It can’t compete with the Three Valleys in France in terms of its size, but its relative obscurity has made it attractive in all sorts of other ways.
 Take the price of a week’s accommodation in a three-star hotel, for example: less than half what you’d pay in the likes of Courchevel 1850 in France.